Thu. Oct 17th, 2024

 My Opinion

-From my perspective, the Good Housekeeping Baby of The Year contest seems to prioritize money over talent or should I say beauty?
+From my perspective, the Good Housekeeping Baby of The Year contest seems to prioritise money over talent or should I say beauty?
 The aim for this contest is mainly for profit purpose and not for charity.
 A total of (up to) 51% of any person’s donation goes to the middleman.
 Then the rest goes to the charity they actually promote.

 The free votes done through Facebook sometimes is problematic.
 After voting my facebook account got flagged for suspicious logins and was subscribed to some colossal facebook page.